balfoldi/Easy-Riding/README.md

 Request a booking and wait for the confirmation Email once the owner accepted !
 Arrange a meet-up at a convenient location of your choice and meet him or her and start your ride.

-_«I don’t want to share my bike, but I would love to showcase my garage »_ Well then you are at the right place, start adding your bikes in the garage category, you can can change your mind and rent it later by simply clicking to the « Offer section ».
+_«I don’t want to share my bike, but I would love to showcase my garage »_<br>

+Well then you are at the right place, start adding your bikes in the garage category, you can can change your mind and rent it later by simply clicking to the « Offer section ».<br>

-_« Well that is truly fantastic. »_
+_« Well that is truly fantastic. »_<br>

 Thank you mate !
-Easy Riding is all about an easy User Experience.
+Easy Riding is all about an easy User Experience.<br>

 _« What a rollercoaster of emotions.»_

 ## Last Stable release